AmitLevinson/amitgrinson.com/content/blog/review-of-an-sql-interview-question/index.markdown

 GROUP BY UserName, payment_date
 ```

-Alternatively, if we `GROUP BY` the UserName and `SELECT` the `MAX` value and the date, the result will depend on the Relational Database Management System (RDBMS) you use.
-For example, if you’re using Microsoft SQL server you’ll get an error since you have a column which is selected but not contained in an aggregate function, nor in the GROUP BY clause.
+Alternatively, if we `GROUP BY` the UserName and `SELECT` the `MAX` value and the date, the result will depend on the Relational Database Management System (RDBMS) you use In MySQL, we might get the information for each User, their max value and some date (here the top date value), **but not the correct date!** In SSMS I’m using we’ll get an error since we select a column that’s not contained in an aggregate function, nor in the GROUP BY clause:

-In other RDMBS, e.g. MySQL (which I use here), we’ll get the information for each User, their max value and some date (here the top date value), **but not the correct date!**

 ``` sql
 SELECT UserName,